An interview with one of our Beckwith Chart Toppers about his fitness journey.

 Why did you join Beckwith Health Club?

 [Note from Beckwith: EGYM is a great way to get started for those who are new to the gym and less experienced with the machines.
 As Steve says, it sets goals for you and helps you with tracking your progress.
-Reach out to one of our friendly team for an induction to teach you about the system, and then you’ll be ready to go!]
+Reach out to one of our friendly team members for an induction to teach you about the system, and then you’ll be ready to go!]

 You’ve been on top of the “Beckwith Monthly Chart Toppers” list for 5 months consecutively with an incredible number of visits – what’s your motivation?

 I started with the objective of going once a day, doing 30 minutes of cardio and 30 minutes of EGYM.
 The first month was tough.
 I was heavy and seriously lacking fitness.
 However, after the first month, my body started to adjust.
-I started to lose weight, sleep better and wake up with more energy.
+I began to lose weight, sleep better and wake up with more energy.

 I felt I could train more.
 So, I did.
-With a morning session and a mid-afternoon session, increasing the cardio to 45 mins and eventually to an hour.
+With a morning session and a mid-afternoon session, increasing the cardio to 45 minutes and eventually to an hour.
 I got fitter and lost more weight.
 My energy levels went sky high.

 Freya and Miles from the Beckwith team suggested I try classes as they come free with the membership.
-So, I joined a class at lunch time.
+So, I joined a class at lunchtime.
 I’ve since engaged with a personal trainer and replaced the classes with his tailored strength training sessions.

 What motivated me?
 Seeing the positive impact training had on me just spurred me on to train more.